canonical/curtin/doc/topics/curthooks.rst

 The hook is provided with some environment variables that can be used to find more information.
 See the :ref:`Command Environment` doc for details.
-Specifically interesting to this stage are:.
+Specifically interesting to this stage are:

  - ``OUTPUT_NETWORK_CONFIG``: This is a path to the file created during network discovery stage.
- - ``FSTAB``: This is a path to the file created during partitioning stage
+ - ``OUTPUT_FSTAB``: This is a path to the file created during partitioning stage.
  - ``CONFIG``: This is a path to the curtin config file.
 It is provided so that additional configuration could be provided through to the OS customization.

-**TODO**: We should add 'PYTHON' or 'CURTIN_PYTHON' to this environment so that the hook can easily run a python program with the same python that curtin ran with (ie, python2 or python3).
+.. **TODO**: We should add 'PYTHON' or 'CURTIN_PYTHON' to this environment so that the hook can easily run a python program with the same python that curtin ran with (ie, python2 or python3).

 Networking configuration